codeship/screencast-storyboards/blogposts/rails-github-heroku.md

 [![Set up your test commands][screenshot-codeship-technology]][screenshot-codeship-technology]

 Codefish is a Ruby on Rails application.
-So I choose "Ruby on Rails" as my framework.
+Therefore let's choose "Ruby on Rails" as your framework.
 This prepopulates the setup commands and the test commands for you.

 [![Select Ruby on Rails as your technology][screenshot-codeship-technology-selected]][screenshot-codeship-technology-selected]